Attraction tickets | TicketLens

 The Cathedral, Piccolomini Library, Museum, Panorama and ‘Duomo Nuovo’, Crypt, Baptistry, Gate of Heaven have the same opening hours.

-Also, during the Cathedral floor is on view from June 27 to July 31 and August 18 to October 17, the opening hours are from 10.00 am to 7.00 pm (9.30 am – 7.30 pm for the Opera Museum), On Sundays and public holidays: 9.30 am – 6.00 pm.
+From January 8 to February 28, the hours revert to those listed for November 4 to December 24.
+Also, during the Cathedral floor is on view from June 27 to July 31 and August 18 to October 16, the opening hours are from 10:00 am to 7:00 pm (9:30 am – 7:30 pm for the Opera Museum), On Sundays and public holidays: 9:30 am – 6:00 pm.
 Final admission is half an hour before the complex closes.
 Be aware that religious services may mean that opening times vary.

 address